DanielOgorchock/ST_Anything/README.md

 - Click on "My Device Handlers" from the navigation menu.
 - Click on  "+ New Device Handler" button.
 - Select the "From Code" Tab near the top of the page
-- Paste the code from the ST_Anything.groovy file from this repo.
+- Paste the code from the ST_Anything_ThingShield.device.groovy file from this repo.
 - If you commented out any of the devices in the sketch, be sure to comment out the corresponding tiles & preferences in the ST_Anything.groovy code as well.
 - Click on "Create" near the bottom of the page.
 - Click on  "Save"  in the IDE.